1. What is lock snapping?

 Lock snapping poses a real threat to the security of your home, but the important thing to realise is that there’s a simple solution.
 It’s not something to be afraid of, simply something to be aware of and take action to prevent by installing anti-snap locks.

 ❗ Please Note: A lock must have been approved by one of these 3rd Party standards to ensure it is truly snap resistant.
-Do not rely on claims made by the manufacturer.
+Do not rely on claims made by the manufacturer or installer.